Responses to the COVID-19 pandemic in July 2020: 18 July

-Authorities in Azerbaijan announced that coronavirus lockdown restrictions will be extended to August 31 after a further surge in cases.
-It was stated that people in urban areas, including the capital Baku, must obtain special permission to leave their homes between July 20 and August 5, with non-essential businesses including shopping centres, restaurants and entertainment facilities all remaining closed; beauty salons were given permission to reopen.
+Authorities in Azerbaijan announced that coronavirus lockdown restrictions will be extended to 31 August after a further surge in cases.
+It was stated that people in urban areas, including the capital Baku, must obtain special permission to leave their homes between 20 July and 5 August, with non-essential businesses including shopping centres, restaurants and entertainment facilities all remaining closed; beauty salons were given permission to reopen.

 Leaders of member states of the European Union reconvened in Brussels to discuss the proposed 750 billion euro economic recovery plan.
 Officials stated that several wealthy northern countries had expressed concern over access to the recovery fund; several leaders stated that the negotiations had been challenging, with German Chancellor Angela Merkel describing them as "very, very difficult negotiations" and Polish Prime Minister Mateusz Morawiecki stating that it is "highly probable" that a deal will not be reached by Sunday.

-Greek authorities extended the coronavirus lockdown in the country's migrant camps to August 2 in order to prevent further spread of the virus.
+Greek authorities extended the coronavirus lockdown in the country's migrant camps to 2 August in order to prevent further spread of the virus.

 The British Government temporarily suspended daily reporting on new COVID-19 deaths after some scientists claimed that Public Health England has been over-reporting new deaths.
 Also in the UK, a COVID-19 antibody test developed by the University of Oxford passed the first phase of scientific trials with over 98 per cent accuracy.

 19 July

 Leaders of the member states of the European Union did not reach an agreement on a proposed economic recovery grants after the third day of talks in Brussels.
 It was reported that the main disagreements lie with the size of the grants, with several countries, led by the Netherlands, stating that 350 billion euros should be the maximum amount, whilst others stated that 400 billion euros should be the minimum amount.

-French Health Minister Olivier Véran announced that from July 20, there will be a fine of 135 euros for people caught without a face mask in indoor public spaces.
+French Health Minister Olivier Véran announced that from 20 July, there will be a fine of 135 euros for people caught without a face mask in indoor public spaces.

 Minister-President of the German state of Bavaria Markus Söder stated that free coronavirus tests will soon be provided for returning passengers at all airports in the state.

 Health officials in the Spanish autonomous community of Catalonia strongly advised residents to stay at home in the municipalities of Figueres, Vilafant and Sant Feliu de Llobregat after a surge in coronavirus cases.
 Although no mandatory lockdown was imposed, new restrictions included reducing the social gathering limit to ten people, and restaurants operating at a 50 per cent capacity, with strict social distancing measures in place.
 Authorities in Barcelona also announced that access to the city's beaches will be limited by law enforcement officers as a result of rising cases in the city and its surrounding areas.